thephpleague/commonmark/docs/0.20/customization/abstract-syntax-tree.md

 Abstract Syntax Tree
 ====================

 This library uses a doubly-linked list Abstract Syntax Tree (AST) to represent the parsed block and inline elements.
-All such element extend from the `Node` class.
+All such elements extend from the `Node` class.

 ## Traversal